enthought/distarray/docs/notes.rst

 ======================

-2. Walk over local indices of local_array
+2. Walk over remote indices of remote_array
 3. Using old_dist compute global_inds
 4. Using new_dist compute new_owner, append to array for that owner
 5. Everyone now knows where data needs to be sent